 Accessible only by guided tour, the Tenement Museum offers visitors the opportunity to see into the immigrant past of the Lower East Side while visiting the actual apartments where immigrants lived and hearing stories about their lives.
 The museum also gives tours in Spanish and American Sign Language.

 The largest museum in the Western Hemisphere, the Metropolitan Museum of Art showcases arts and artifacts from around the globe, including everything from Egyptian hieroglyphics to a Greek and Roman collection of over 17,000 objects to paintings by Van Gogh.
 The Met first opened in 1870, and since then, its halls have expanded to include African, Islamic, Indian, Byzantine, and Oceanian art, among many other types.
 The Met also includes The Cloisters at Fort Tryon Park, filled with reconstructed medieval monasteries.

 Founded in 1929 as the first museum dedicated entirely to contemporary art, MoMA, in Midtown East, is host to an impressive collection of modern artistic efforts in a variety of media that includes paintings, sculpture, design, and film.
 Some of the museum's most famous works include Vincent Van Gogh’s "Starry Night" and Pablo Picasso’s "Les Demoiselles d'Avignon."
 MoMA is also a thriving center of cultural events, including educational programs and international films.

 The museum offers special events and activities for families with children as young as four-years-old, making it a very family-friendly choice.

 Museum of the Moving Image

-The Museum of the Moving Image focuses on film, television and digital media, and its impact on culture and society.
+The Museum of the Moving Image focuses on film, television, and digital media and their impact on culture and society.
 Located in Astoria, Queens, the museum is easily accessible by subway, just a short ride from Manhattan, and is a great destination for film buffs and families alike.